MarinovM03/suminagashi/README.md

 best-looking frame before posting it, so you pick the moment rather than gamble on the timing. **Gallery** opens the public wall of everything shared, where you can delete marbles you posted yourself.
-It is backed by Cloud Firestore alone — a downscaled preview is stored inline in each document, so it stays on Firebase's free tier with no Cloud Storage and no custom server.
+It is backed by Cloud Firestore alone — each marble is a small inline thumbnail in the listed document plus the full image in a subdocument fetched only when a marble is opened, so browsing stays light (the wall also paginates with **Load more**) and everything fits Firebase's free tier with no Cloud Storage and no custom server.
 Firebase loads lazily, so it never slows the initial canvas.